kamleshzanje/cloud-integration-flow/IntegrationFlowRecipes/for/SimulateResponseFromReceiverSystem/readme.md

 ```

 ![Response Payload](Simulate-response-payload.jpg)

 ![Click Add Simulation Response](Add_Simulated-response-payload.jpg)

 ![Feed Simulated response](Feed_simulated-response.jpg)

 ### Run Simulation

 Once all the necessary input and response payload is provided, you can run the simulation.
-Once the simulation is complete, the response payload from Receiver system has been received, XML is validated and has also been successfully converted from XML into the JSON format.
+Once the simulation is complete, the response payload from Receiver system has been received, XML is validated and also been successfully converted from XML into the JSON format.

 ![Receiver system response](Simulate-Response-from-Receiver-System.jpg)